What Kind Of Kind Are You Being?

 In reality, misguided kindness isn’t kindness at all—it's really just fear disguised as kindness.
 It’s an illusion of kindness that shows up in ways that seem like an easy solution at the time.

-I’ve been there myself, and maybe you too will have recognised misguided kindness in your own relationships as you read about Sam’s situation.
+I’ve been there myself, and maybe you too will have recognised misguided kindness in your own relationships.
 Perhaps you’ve gone into people-pleasing mode or made yourself available (when you really weren’t) or rescued someone from their own responsibilities.

-I know that even just the thought of challenging someone’s disrespect can seem daunting—ruffling their feathers means you may well have to sit with the discomfort for a while.
-But this is life.
-There will always be differences of opinions and flurries of emotions.
-If we can learn to be more honest about our need for regard and respect (even in small steps), life can move forward instead of stagnating, because those same old issues won’t keep popping up time and again.
+I know that even just the thought of challenging someone’s disrespect can seem daunting.
+Ruffling their feathers means you may well have to sit with their discomfort for a while.
+But this is life; there will always be differences of opinions and flurries of emotions.

 And respect works both ways.
 When we’re not being honest with someone about how we feel—is that being respectful to ourselves?
 Is it being respectful to them?

 While misguided kindness is often a knee-jerk reaction—an attempt to smooth things over and keep people happy—conscious kindness is the opposite.
 As the word ‘conscious’ implies, it’s much more about self-reflection and thinking things through.
 It’s about considering the long-term outcome and it’s about finding the balance of positive outcome and love for all concerned.
-You’ll see as we look more at conscious kindness that this is at the heart of assertiveness.
+Conscious kindness is at the heart of what true assertiveness really means.

 Conscious kindness asks: